 Professor Van Bueren QC's writings have been cited in courts around the world, including the Constitutional Court of South Africa and the European Court of Human Rights and also in legislatures including the US Senate and the Australian Parliament.

-She founded the Human Rights Collegium at Queen Mary University of London and serves as its director.
+She founded the Human Rights Collegium at Queen Mary University of London and served as its director.

 - LAW6034 International Human Rights

 - QLLM047 International and Comparative Social Justice

 - QLLM059 International Law on the Rights of the Child

 - Geraldine Van Bueren, "Socio-Economic Rights and a Bill of Rights – An Overlooked British Tradition", Public Law 2013, 821.

 - Geraldine Van Bueren ed., Freedom from Poverty As a Human Right 394 pages.
 United Nations Educational 30 Jan 2010